 Fleet owners can see a huge financial gain from improved driver retention, but don’t dismiss the benefits for shippers who hire common carriers.

-Shippers love the continuity of a stable carrier driver force.
+Shippers love the continuity and reliable capacity of a stable carrier driver force.
 They see the positive impact that experienced drivers have on their performance metrics.
 They appreciate how a driver’s knowledge of their receiving process can speed turnaround time.
 And, often, they come to view drivers as part of their own teams, getting to know them on a first-name basis and relying on them as the backbone of an efficient distribution process.

 Whether you’re a fleet owner or a retailer or manufacturer who relies on carriers to perform, a stable driver force is critical to financial performance and great service.
 But success in truck driver retention is not about what happens after the driver is hired.
 It’s about making sure the right people are hired in the first place.